- What products are considered cosmetics?

 - Is animal testing legally required for cosmetics sold in the United States?

-- Where is cosmetics animal testing mandatory?
+- Where is cosmetics testing on animals mandatory?

-- Where is cosmetics animal testing banned?
+- Where is cosmetics testing on animals banned?

 - Why do some cosmetics companies still use animal testing?

 - What cosmetics tests are performed on animals?

 - Are there other arguments against testing on animals?